DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 True random number generation is indispensable for a wide range of cryptographic and distributed computing applications, yet traditional pseudo-random number generators remain deterministic, and thus vulnerable to state‐recovery attacks.
-Quantum random number generation (QRNG) offers a robust alternative by harnessing inherent quantum fluctuations -- in particular, optical QRNG (OQRNG) based on shot noise provides an accessible source of entropy from which true random numbers can be generated.
+Quantum random number generation (_QRNG_) offers a robust alternative by harnessing inherent quantum fluctuations -- in particular, optical QRNG (_OQRNG_) based on shot noise provides an accessible source of entropy from which true random numbers can be generated.
 However, existing OQRNG solutions typically rely on expensive or bespoke hardware and defer post‐processing to host computers, limiting portability and integration.
 In this work, we investigate the feasibility of performing Toeplitz randomness extraction directly on resource constrained microcontrollers, thus creating a fully self‐contained QRNG system.
-We address two primary research areas: (RA1) developing an implementation of Toeplitz extraction that minimizes processing time on embedded hardware, and (RA2) ensuring that the extraction algorithm does not become the throughput bottleneck compared to ADC conversion or USB transfer speeds.
+We address two primary research areas: RA1 developing an implementation of Toeplitz extraction that minimizes processing time on embedded hardware, and RA2 ensuring that the extraction algorithm does not become the throughput bottleneck compared to ADC conversion or USB transfer speeds.

-Our results demonstrate that, by eliminating dynamic allocations and leveraging bit‐parallel techniques, Toeplitz extraction on 64‐bit inputs can be executed in approximately $0.05 \mu s$ on the Teensy 4.1 -- well below the $2.667 \mu s$ threshold imposed by a 12‐bit, 2 MSPS ADC.
+Our results demonstrate that, by eliminating dynamic allocations and leveraging bit parallel techniques, Toeplitz extraction on 64-bit inputs can be executed in approximately $0.05 \mu s$ on the Teensy 4.1 -- well below the $2.667 \mu s$ threshold imposed by a 12-bit, 2 MSPS ADC.
 Even accounting for variance in individual measurements, these speeds confirm that the algorithmic implementation does not constrain overall throughput.
 On the Pico 2, the same implementations yield sub‐microsecond performance, albeit with a wider variance.